JetBrains/Qodana/topics/clang.md

       <a href="https://docs.gitlab.com/ee/ci/variables/#define-a-cicd-variable-in-the-ui">variable</a> referring to the
       <a href="project-token.md">project token</a>.</li>
       </list>
-        <p>To override the location of <code>compile_commands.json</code> (%qdcppc% only), you can specify the location relative to the project root, so the configuration would look like:
+        <p>To override the location of the <code>compile_commands.json</code> file for the  %qdcppc% linter, specify the location relative to the project root, so the configuration would look like:
         </p>
         <code-block lang="yaml">
             qodana: